What, exactly, is a modular home?

-- Most modular home companies have their own in-house engineering departments that utilize CAD (Computer Aided Design).
+- Most modular home companies have in-house engineering departments that utilize CAD (Computer Aided Design).

 - Modular home designs vary in style and size.

-- Modular construction can also be used for commercial applications including office buildings.
+- Modular construction can be used for commercial applications, including office buildings.

 - Modular homes are permanent structures — “real property.”

-- Modular homes can be built on the following on crawl spaces and basements.
+- Modular homes can be built on crawl spaces and basements.

-- Modular homes are faster to build than a 100% site-built home.
+- Modular homes are faster to build than 100 percent site-built homes.

-- Home loans for modular are the same as if buying a 100% site-built home.
+- Home loans for modular homes are the same as site-built homes.

-- Taxes on a modular home are the same as 100% site-built home.
+- Taxes on modular homes are the same as site-built homes.

 - Modular homes can be built for accessible living and designed for future conveniences.

-A factory-built home starts out as sections that have already been built in a climate controlled area.
-The finished sections are transported to the building site and then assembled with giant cranes.
-This process quite resembles a child building with Lego blocks.
-Modular homes cannot be moved after they have been placed and set on to their foundations.
+A factory-built home starts out as sections that have been built in a climate-controlled area.
+The finished sections are transported to the building site and then assembled with cranes.
+This process resembles a child building with Lego blocks.
+Modular homes cannot be moved after they have been placed and set on their foundations.

-Are Modular homes more or less expensive than those built on site?
+Are modular homes more expensive than those built on-site?

-Pre-fab homes can typically save you quite a bit of money.
-Because they are constructed in a factory they can be built fairly quickly, a matter of weeks as opposed to months, which can be quite significant.
-The reason for this is that there are no extreme weather delays.
-Furthermore all inspections are performed at the factories during each phase of construction by a third party inspector, and are completed before the homes are transported to their new locations.
+Prefab homes can typically save you quite a bit of money.
+Because they are constructed in a factory, they can be built fairly quickly — in a matter of weeks, as opposed to months — because there are no weather delays.
+Furthermore, all inspections are performed at the factory during each phase of construction by a third-party inspector, and are completed before the homes are transported to their permanent locations.

-It is important to note, however, the more complex the design and specs, the more money your home will cost you.
-Other factors to consider such as electricity, plumbing, duct-work are often not factored into the initial pricing, so your final cost may be 20% more than what the builder is quoting you.
-You may need to install a septic system, install natural gas or a basement, these too will add to your bottom line.
+It is important to note, however, that the more complex the design and specs, the more your home will cost.
+Electrical, plumbing and duct work are often not factored into the initial pricing, so your final cost may be 20 percent more than the builder’s quote.
+You might also need to install a septic system, natural gas or a basement; these, too, will add to your bottom line.

-A modular home should have a metal tag on the outside of each section.
-These tags are small and metal and quite identifiable.
-If you cannot locate a tag, you should be able to find details about the home in the electrical panel box.
-This tag should also reveal a manufacturing date.
-Plates can quite possibly be located in kitchen cabinets and bedroom closets.
-Pre-fabricated houses are built on non-removable metal chassis.
-If you are looking at a home that you think could possibly be pre-fab whose markers have been removed, look for small holes in the structure where the markers should be.
+Prefabricated houses are built on non-removable metal chassis.
+If you are looking at a home that you think could be prefab but whose markers have been removed, look for small holes in the structure where the markers should be.

-What are the benefits to owning a modular home?
+What are the benefits of owning a modular home?

-Modular homes can be more affordable.
-Their shorter build time will save you money on the overall construction.
-Home inspections are not needed as these are all done in factory.
-They are much more energy efficient, therefore your monthly expenses will be substantially less.
-Modular homes are environmentally friendly due to their efficiency.
-There are a great variety of homes from which to choose, there are many top architects that specialize in designing modular homes.
-As with any home, modular homes can be built on to and expanded.
+Modular homes are much more energy-efficient, so your monthly expenses will be substantially less.
+They also are environmentally friendly.
+There are a great variety of homes from which to choose, and many architects specialize in designing modular homes.
+As with any home, modular homes can be expanded.